-Before using the instructions on this page to install or upgrade, install the Cloudera yum, zypper/YaST or apt repository, and install or upgrade CDH 5 and make sure it is functioning correctly.
-For instructions, see Installing the Latest CDH 5 Release on page 213 and Upgrading Unmanaged CDH Using the Command Line.
+- Install the Cloudera yum, zypper/YaST or apt repository. - Install or upgrade CDH 5 and make sure it is functioning correctly.

+For instructions, see Installing the Latest CDH 5 Release on page 215 and Upgrading Unmanaged CDH Using the Command Line.